hstewart93/continunet/README.md

 | `position_angle`           | position angle of source ellipse in degrees                                                            |
 | `correction_factor`        | correction factor applied to flux density measurement to account for undersampling of synthesised beam |
 | `flux_density`             | corrected flux density                                                                                 |

+## Development
+ContinUNet is subject to ongoing development.
+To see the backlog of features and bug fixes please go to the [project board](https://github.com/users/hstewart93/projects/4/views/1).
+Please raise any feature requests or bugs as [issues](https://github.com/hstewart93/continunet/issues).

+The following features will be added in the next release:

+1. Exporting processed images to `.npy` and `.FTIS` [(#33)](https://github.com/hstewart93/continunet/issues/33)
+2. Inference for non-square images [(#27)](https://github.com/hstewart93/continunet/issues/27)
+3. Taking cutout of `ImageSquare` object before inference [(#28)](https://github.com/hstewart93/continunet/issues/28)